joeypiccola/timezone_win/README.md

  * ```timezone```       - The timezone to use.

 ## Usage
-This module leverages tzutil.exe to set the timezone.
-It also leverages PowerShell and WMI (specifically the win32_timezone class) to get the current timezone.
+This module leverages tzutil.exe to get and set the timezone.
+PowerShell is used to execute the logic for comparing the current timezone to the desired timezone.
 Below are the permitted timezone values that may be used.

 The main advantage to this module over puppetlabs/dsc which calls the xTimezone DSC resource is that this module does **not** have a dependency on PowerShell Version 5.